status: current

 Data Residency

-- Primary region: GCP Israel (me-west1)
+- Primary region: GCP Israel (me-west1) for core Cloud Run services and Cloud SQL application data.

 - Data leaving Israel: Beyond core hosting in Israel, certain features process content in other regions or subprocessor regions as configured: